wizzdi/flexicore-boot/flexicore-common-user-model/README.md

       updateAuthorNoMerge(author, authorCreate);
      return author;
       }
-The first code snippet shows a **PersonService** plugin managing a person CRUD (only create is shown) . the second code sinppet shows an **AuthorService** plugin managing authors which is dependent on **PersonService** . both plugins are compiled separately. use by placing both of them in the FlexiCore plugin directory
+The first code snippet shows a **PersonService** plugins managing a person CRUD (only create is shown) . the second code sinppet shows an **AuthorService** plugins managing authors which is dependent on **PersonService** . both plugins are compiled separately. use by placing both of them in the FlexiCore plugins directory

 ## Debugging Plugins
 add the relevant debuggin line to your java properties